eove/his-api/node-client/README.md

 # @eove/his-node-client

-Node.JS client to connect to an Eove device exposing HIS features
+Node.JS client to connect to an EOVE device exposing HIS features

 ## Installation